LennartHennigs/RG35XX-H-Notes/README.md

 - Now, you can find your device in your network.
 - IP Address: `Main Menu > Network Settings`.
 - You can now also download themes and enable scraping and other tools that need an Internet connection.
-- In addition you can now find your device in your network.
+- In addition, you can now find your device on your network.
 - You can **mount** the device to copy data, **connect via SSH** or the **Emulation Station Web Service**: \
  `http://[ip address]:1234`.
-- Username and password is: `root/linux`.
+- Username and password are: `root/linux`.

 **Note**: The device has problems to connect to 5GHz and guest networks.